A Non-Metric Approach to Space, Time and Gravitation

-Although it would seem difficult to detect the NKE directly by doing local experiments, its relevance for explaining astrophysical observations from first principles is quite promising.
-To have any hope of doing better than metric theories in this respect one must focus on situations where the metric approximation is not sufficient.
-In particular, astrophysical systems which are large compared to the solar system, but yet non-relativistic in the sense of small velocities and weak gravitational fields should be well-suited for testing the non-metric aspects of our theory.
+So, although it would seem difficult to detect the cosmic expansion and thus the global NKE of space directly by doing local experiments, its relevance for explaining astrophysical observations from first principles is quite promising.
+To have any hope of doing better than metric theories in this respect, one must focus on situations where the metric approximation is insufficient.
+In particular, astrophysical systems which are large compared to the solar system, but yet non-relativistic in the sense of small velocities and weak gravitational fields, should be well-suited for testing the non-metric aspects of our theory.
 The most obvious examples of such systems are galaxies.
-Thus one may have some hope that the NKE paradigm may possibly explain observed galactic kinematics from first principles, a feat that metric theories seem incapable of doing [12].
-We return to this issue in a followup paper [14], where it is shown that the NKE may also have been detected in the solar system.
+Thus one may have some hope that it within the NKE-paradigm may be possible explain observed galactic dynamics from first principles, a feat that metric theories seem incapable of doing [12].
+We return to this issue in a follow-up paper [14], where it is shown that the NKE of space may also have been detected in the solar system.

-More exotic systems which have been modelled successfully by applying GR are the binary pulsars [1].
-In particular, within GR the decay of orbital periods of such objects is naturally explained by assuming that the systems emit gravitational radiation.
+More exotic systems which have been modelled successfully by applying GR, are the binary pulsars [1].
+In particular, within GR, the decay of orbital periods of such objects is naturally explained by assuming that the systems emit gravitational radiation.
 To have any hope of competing, this phenomenon must have a natural explanation within our quasi-metric theory also.
-Of course, to test if this is the case nothing short of a quantitative analysis is sufficient.
+But since the field equation (3.38) (or alternatively, equation (3.41)) has the same radiative limit as GR for weak gravitational waves in vacuum, it seems likely that binary pulsars can be successfully modelled within quasi-metric theory as well.
+Compared to the GR model, we have one extra effect though; in addition to said orbital decay, there is also an increase in orbital periods due to the global cosmic expansion.
+The sum of these two opposite effects may be very different from the GR result, in particular for pulsars with large orbital periods.
+Of course, to test if quasi-metric models agree with the data, nothing short of a quantitative analysis will be sufficient.